evymail87gmailcom/horse-robot-web/README.md

 # horse-robot-web
-website for horse robot project
+This is the official website for horse robot project.